-Here would love to post case studies of people successfully doing food rescue in their local areas.
+We would love to post case studies of Reap volunteers successfully managing food rescue in their local areas.

-These stories will show all stages of development - and hopefully inspire you too!
+These stories will help illustrate the various stages of development - and hopefully inspire you too!

 Food Rescue in Wellington, New Zealand - www.kaibosh.org.nzWhat is their story?